 Back to where we were, click on the “Comparing Windows” link…

 You’ll then get checkboxes for 1, 7, and 28-day Click and View attribution windows.

-You’ll now see three new columns each for View Conversion and Click Conversion.
+You’ll now see one new column for View Attribution and three for Click Attribution.

 In my example above, you’ll see the following:

 Understand that if something falls within the 1-day window, it also falls within the 7 and 28-day windows; and if something falls within the 7-day window, it also falls within the 28-day window.
-So there are a total of 92 click conversions and 1 view conversion here.
+So there are a total of 50 click conversions and 21 view conversions here.

-You’ll recall that by Facebook’s default attribution settings (1-day view and 28-day click), there were 92 conversions.
-We can see now that these all fall within click conversions (91 1-day clicks and 1 7-day click).
-The 1 7-day view isn’t counted because it falls outside of the 1-day view attribution window.
+You’ll recall that by Facebook’s default attribution settings (1-day view and 28-day click in this case), there were 71 conversions.
+We can see now how those conversions are distributed:

 When Will You See Conversions Beyond 1-Day Click?